TVR E2E Scenarios — Reference

 Scenario M — Directly test startup times distribution across methods

-• KVI: Quality · KPI: Start-up Delay · Test Beds: DTE & DTH
+• KVI: Quality · KPI: Start-up Delay · Testbeds: DTE & DTH

 • Input: Time measurements from user request initiation to video playback start across CDN, Edge, etc.; controlled tests under consistent network conditions.